The project's broad research team will undertake a number of various-size studies.

 Bernt Rundberge, Archaeology, Ph.D., Head of Department of Archaeology and Cultural History, NTNU University Museum, Norway

 The Consumption and Procurement of Timber and Stone for Buildings and Constructions in Borgund

 Large scale production and consumption of marble-stone for churches and timber for houses and infrastructure is witnessed in Borgund.
 Where did Borgund procure these raw materials?
 Sourcing the raw materials and studying land ownership to the raw-materials gives new insights into Borgund’s contacts in local networks and helps characterise the place in terms of influential actors.
 This study implements building archaeological studies, studies of ownership to land through documentary evidence, dendro-provenance on wooden structures and geological identification of relevant local marble sources for the 12th c. stone churches.

 Churches in the Landscape.
 A Study of the Religious Environment of the Borgund Kaupang

 The focus will be the religious topography of the ‘failed’ urban settlement of the Borgund Kaupang seen in relation to the larger religious topography both local and within the diocese of Bergen.
 The religious environment will be studied through material, pictorial and written sources.

-Owners of property at Borgund and its region surroundings
+Owners of Property at Borgund and Its Regional Surroundings

 In this study literary sources: sagas, taxation documents etc. will be addressed to uncover categories of land owners, and potential influencing families in the district of Borgund.
 This will serve as contextual information when characterizing the small town.